bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 Excel has many functions for statistics like `STDEV.P`, `T.TEST`, `F.TEST` and `CHISQ.DIST.RT`.
 A comprehensive list can be found [here](https://support.microsoft.com/en-us/office/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd)

-In addition, Excel has a a [statistics analysis pack](https://support.microsoft.com/en-us/office/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd) vailable as plugin.
+In addition, Excel has a a [statistics analysis pack](https://support.microsoft.com/en-us/office/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd) available as plugin.

 Here is an example of a diet intervention.
 Because the same subjects are measured twice, a paired T-test was used.
 The is a one-tailed test as we are looking for a weight reduction (alpha = 0.05)